wezm/wezm.net/content/technical/2019/10/useful-command-line-tools.md

 ### titlecase ![Language: Rust](https://img.shields.io/badge/language-rust-%23dea584)

 `titlecase` is a little tool I wrote to format text using a [title case format described by John Gruber][df-titlecase].
-It correctly handles puctuation, and words like iPhone.
+It correctly handles punctuation, and words like iPhone.
 I use it to obtain consistent titles on all my blog posts.

     $ echo 'an illustrated guide to useful command line tools' | titlecase